Mycena nebula

 Mycena nebula is a species of fungus belonging to the Mycena genus.
 It was discovered in Veracruz in Mexico growing on moss-covered bark on living trees.
 It was documented in 2019 by A. Cortés-Pérez, Desjardin, and A. Rockefeller.

 Description

 The cap is 3–9 mm (0.1-0.35 in) in diameter and initially a broad conical shape, expanding to become convex or umbonate.
-The cap is moist and glabrous and the color ranges from pale pink to red.
+The cap is moist and smooth, and the color ranges from pale pink to a dark red or purple hue.
 When cut or bruised, a dark red latex is released.
 The gills are adnate to adnate with a decurrent tooth, distant, and white to pale pink.
 The stipe is central, cylindrical, hollow, and has a slightly swollen base.
 The stipe color ranges from red to translucent pink and releases a dark red latex when cut.
-The basidiome is bioluminescent and gives off a bright green light.
+The basidiome is bioluminescent and gives off a green light.
 The odor and edibility is unknown.